The Fefferman-Phong uncertainty principle for representations of Lie groups and applications: Introduction and discussion of the main results

 For such a $\phi$, we define the corresponding {\it generalized wavelet transform} (also named ``voice transform" in the literature)

-for $f\in\mathcal{H}$.
 It turns out that $V_\phi:\mathcal{H}\to L^2(G,\lambda)$ is an isometry, and that the function $V_\phi f$ is continuous on $G$, for every $f\in\mathcal{H}$.
-We observe that many of the transforms arising in applied harmonic analysis (e.g. the short-time Fourier transform, the wavelet transform and the shearlet transform) fall within this general framework (see e.g. \cite{berge2022,feichtinger,fuhr,wong} and the references therein).
+Many of the transforms arising in applied harmonic analysis (e.g. the short-time Fourier transform, the wavelet transform and the shearlet transform) fall within this general framework (see e.g. \cite{berge2022,feichtinger,fuhr,wong} and the references therein; see also Knapp's book \cite{knapp_book} for a comprehensive discussion of discrete series representations of semisimple Lie groups and their connection with complex analysis).

 For $1\leq p<\infty$, we are interested in the following minimization problem:

 where $w:G\to[0,+\infty)$ is a Borel function.